python/cpython/Doc/howto/functional.rst

 Version 0.21: Added more references suggested on the tutor mailing list.

-Version 0.30: Adds a section on the ``functional`` module written by Collin Winter.
+Version 0.30: Adds a section on the ``functional`` module written by Collin Winter; adds short section on the operator module; a few other edits.

 References